cliftonholt/FFXI-AutoLogin/README.md

 ### Login Issues

 - **Partial Character Entry**: If the program only enters some characters of your password, try increasing the delay in your configuration.
 Start by adding 1-2 seconds at a time until it works reliably.
+- **Starting 0 character**: If you notice the cursor when going to the password screen is starting on 0, and it's entering it as your password.
+Update your password to include the 0 (as a quick workaround) or try and adjust your timing as mentioned above.
 - **Controller Interference**: Some users have reported that having the controller enabled can cause key entry issues.
 Try disabling controller support to see if the error persists.
 (Controller support should work)
 - **Auto-Login in POL**: While the program supports auto-login, it's recommended to disable auto-login in the POL window as it can be unreliable.
 The program will handle the login process more reliably without auto-login.
 - **Locked keyboard/mouse**: If the application locks your keyboard and mouse and you can't control it after a long time, you can always press CTRL+ALT+DEL to regain control.